How to Vet Nearshore Engineers: Process, Checks & Examples Skip to main content

 Against transactional staffing

 Transactional firms send volume and leave you to sort.
-Silicon Development does the sorting, evaluating depth, communication, and team fit before a candidate reaches your calendar.
+Silicon Development does the sorting, evaluating depth, communication, and team fit before an engineer reaches your calendar.